decentraland/adr/content/ADR-258-trigger-areas.md

 This component will be added by the engine, similarly to how pointer events are handled.
 The event will be triggered when the entity enters, exits or stays in the area.
 Each event will have the following fields:

 - `triggeredEntity`: The entity that was triggered (this is the entity that owns the trigger area)
+- `triggeredEntityPosition`: The position of the triggered entity at the time of the trigger.
+- `triggeredEntityRotation`: The rotation of the triggered entity at the time of the trigger.
 - `state`: The state of the trigger event (ENTER, EXIT, STAY)
 - `timestamp`: The timestamp of the trigger event
 - `trigger`: An object with the following fields: